tediyang/Image_Classifier_App/README.md

 ### Installation
-#### We start by installing the following python libraries, but note python 3 should already been installed on your device.
+#### We start by installing the following python libraries using your terminal, but note python 3 should have already been installed on your device.
 * Numpy - pip install numpy
 * Matplotlib - pip install matplotlib
 * TensorFlow - pip install tensorflow